ShaanGunwani/Algorithm_Programming_Final_Project_Shaan/README.md

 # Description

-The code is a simple implementation of the classic game Snake using the Pygame library and Python.
-The code defines two classes, "cube" and "snake," which handle the creation and movement of the snake, as well as drawing the snake on the screen.
+The code is an implementation of a Snake game using the Pygame library and Python.
+The code defines two classes, "cube" and "snake," which handles the creation and movement of the snake, as well as drawing the snake on the screen.

 The "cube" class is defined first, and it has some class level variable like "rows" which is used to define the number of rows in the screen, "w" which is used to define the width of the screen and some instance level variables like "pos" which is used to store the position of the cube, "dirnx" and "dirny" which are used to store the direction of movement of the cube in the x and y axis respectively, "color" which is used to store the color of the cube.
 The class also has an init method which initializes the instance variables with default or passed values.
 There is also a method called "move" which updates the position of the cube based on the direction of movement.
 And there is a method called "draw" which is used to draw the cube on the screen.